Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 -now you can read between the lines in negative space; the eye dot equals, tldr more to come +life is a game of snakes, and ladders
 ~
++shyam rules
+-the name of my barely legal judicial system

 +filename.veda for character
 +filename.vbs for VedaBaseSystem